nushackers/nushackers-site/content/post/2022-08-23-hacker-tools-1.md

 - VirtualBox: [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)
 - Ubuntu: [https://ubuntu.com/download#download](https://ubuntu.com/download#download)

 Please also make sure you have virtualization enabled in your system firmware.
-See this page for a guide: [https://archive.is/SLebO](https://archive.is/SLebO)

 See you there!